processing/p5.js/README.md

 p5.js is a collaborative project created by many individuals, mostly volunteers, and you are invited to help.
 All types of involvement are welcome.
 See the [community section](https://p5js.org/community) to get started!
 You can also check out the [contributor docs](https://github.com/processing/p5.js/blob/master/contributor_docs/) for more in-depth details about contributing to different areas of the project, including code, bug fixes, documentation, discussion, and more.

-Learn more about [our community](https://p5js.org/community/) and read our community statement.
+Learn more about [our community](https://p5js.org/community/) and read our community statement and [code of conduct](https://github.com/processing/p5.js/blob/master/CODE_OF_CONDUCT.md).
 You can directly support our work with p5.js by [donating to the Processing Foundation](https://processingfoundation.org/support).

 ## Get Started